 Researchers are learning there is a benefit to advancing women to more senior roles in business: the gender diversity dividend.
 Among companies that cultivate corporate diversity for competitive advantage, conventional wisdom holds that the more diverse a team, the better.
 The more cultures, the more ethnicities, the more racial types, the more genders (male, female, and shades in-between), the more sexual orientations, the more diverse world views, the more innovative a company will be.
 Introducing alternative viewpoints informed by unique life experiences expands one awareness and sensitivity about the diverse customer populations that we serve.

 The More Women The Better

 However, now there is evidence the more women a team has, the better.
 So forget about stopping when women reach 50% of a team’s total as the perfect balance of Venus and Mars.
-Instead, if an organization really wants to drive results, there is research that suggests organization should push women into the plurality to 60, 70, 80 percent or more.
+Instead, if an organization really wants to drive results, there is research that suggests organizations should push women into the plurality to 60, 70, 80 percent, or more.
 This shocking bit of research has taken diversity science and stood it on its head.

 Governor of the London School of Economics and Associate Director of a UK-based investment institution Christina Chow points out in a blog post: